“There is only one time that is important – NOW! It is the most important time because it is the only time that we have any power.”

 Now, being present is quite hard to keep up.
 You slip back into not being present.
 And that's OK.
 Don't beat yourself up.

 Just accept that you are not present and you'll feel better and more relaxed.
 Then it will be easier to slip back into the present moment again.
-Just like with anything, going for perfection often just leads to anxiety and beating yourself up.
+Just like with anything, going for perfection often just leads to anxiety, self-doubts and beating yourself up.

 Going for consistency and improving your consistency gradually – slipping back into old habits less and less – is more useful.